Search

 N/A 2 - 3"8 - 12" 24 to 36"60 - 90 days

 Sweet peas like cool weather and can be grown anywhere as long as you have composted soil.
 Peas can be grown in spring and fall.
-Plant seeds every 3 to 4 weeks for continuous harvest.
-Plant your seeds outdoors.
-Spring planting should occur as soon as soil can be worked, and fall planting done in August, September, and October.
+Plant the seeds every 3 to 4 weeks for a continuous harvest.
+Plant your seeds outdoors in the ground.
+Spring planting should occur as soon as the soil can be worked, and fall planting should be done in August, September, and October.
 Most varieties require stakes, trellises, or other support for the vines to climb.
 Plants can grow 1 to 6 ft tall.

 Soil Requirements: